DIBBS-project/DIBBS-Architecture-Demo/README.md

 ### Run on roger

-Update the *infrastructure_description_roger.json* file with your account information and then run the following "one liner" script:
+> *Don't forget to update the *infrastructure_description_roger.json* file with your account information*

+run the following "one liner" script:

 ```
 bash onliner_init_script.sh --run-on-roger